MRT Line 6

 The MRT Line 6 (এমআরটি লাইন ৬) is a rapid transit line of the Dhaka Metro Rail.
 Despite its number, it is Bangladesh's first rapid transit line and has been in service since 2022.
 The line is entirely elevated and currently has 16 stations operational in service between Uttara North and Motijheel.

 The line was built as a proposal of a mass rapid transit system in Dhaka by the Review Committee of the Strategic Transport Plan and the Urban Traffic Formulation Study.

 Its construction started in 2016 but was delayed several times as a result of disagreements about the route, the July 2016 Dhaka attack, and the COVID-19 pandemic.
 The first phase of the line was gradually opened in 2022 from Uttara North to Agargaon.
 In 2023, the second phase of the line was inaugurated from Agargaon to Motijheel.

-An extension to Kamalapur is expected in 2026.
+An extension to Kamalapur is expected to inaugurate on 1 January 2027.
 There is a plan to further extend the line north towards Tongi.
 It is the most expensive mass rapid transit line in terms of per kilometer construction cost in Asia.